nelsons502/startup/notes.md

 ## 4/13/25
 I learned about React and Vite.
 These are really cool tools that do so much work for me!
 As I use them, I'm worried about breaking the system apart with too much tinkering.
 I'm really glad I have git to handle version control for me so that I can't mess things up too badly!
 Web Dev is one of the most community-involved areas of coding that I have explored yet!
 I wonder if I will make a great contribution to some aspect of CS someday like Jordan Walke did.

+I had a lot of fun putting together the first half of the React!
+It was very straightforward and I felt quite accomplished after.
+I showed it to my wife and she likes it so far!
+I feel like this could becomem something that I actually use and make money from granting people access to!
+It would be a value-adding part of the company I want to start.